wp-plugins/wp-license-manager/README.txt

 WP License Manager is an easy to use plugin that will turn your WordPress site into a license manager that can be used for WordPress themes, plugins and other downloadable products.

-Downloadable files are stored in the Amazon cloud (S3) to keep them safe from people without a license.
+Downloadable files are stored in Amazon Simple Storage Service (S3) to keep them safe from people without a license.

 Possible uses for WP License Manager: